Rachel Mary Parsons: Life after the First World War

-Following her brother's death, Rachel Parsons did not resume her role as a director of the Heaton Works, possibly because of a rift with her father.
+Following her brother's death, Parsons did not resume her role as a director of the Heaton Works, possibly because of a rift with her father.
 As evidence of her continued aspirations in engineering she became a member of The Royal Institution of Great Britain in 1918, continuing to be a member until she died.

 She and her mother, Katharine, Lady Parsons, were among the founders of the Women's Engineering Society alongside Eleanor, Lady Shelley-Rolls; Margaret, Lady Moir; Laura Annie Willson; Margaret Rowbotham and Janetta Mary Ornsby.
 The organisation promoted the retention of women engineers after the First World War by opposing the Restoration of Pre-War Practices Act 1919, as well as supporting engineering as a career for women.
-Rachel Parsons became the first president of the Women's Engineering Society (1919–1921).
+Rachel Parsons became the first president of the Women's Engineering Society on 23 June 1919, and served until 1921.

 On 9 April 1919, with Blanche Thornycroft and Eily Keary, she was one of the first three women admitted to the Royal Institution of Naval Architects and from 1921 she became a lifelong member of the Royal Institute of International Affairs.
 She also held a Master Mariner's Certificate.

-In 1920 Rachel Parsons was one of a group of eight women who founded the engineering company Atalanta Ltd, with her mother Katharine Parsons as chairman and one of the principal shareholders.
+In 1920 Parsons was one of a group of eight women who founded the engineering company Atalanta Ltd, with her mother Katharine Parsons as chairman and one of the principal shareholders.
 All the employees were women and the director was Annette Ashberry.
 The company produced surface plates and machine models.
 It was initially based in Loughborough, where it was intended that the employees could receive further education at the Loughborough College of Technology.
 Atalanta moved to London, with premises initially in Fulham Road in 1922 and then Brixton Road in 1925.
 It was voluntarily wound up in 1928.